-The formal review process is clinically driven with comments sought from specialty specific representatives in each of the Regional Cancer Networks for discussion at the initial meeting.
-This review builds on existing evidence using expert clinical opinion to identify where new evidence is available.
+The formal review process is clinically driven with proposals for change sought from specialty specific representatives in each of the Regional Cancer Networks.
+Formal review meetings to further discuss proposals will be arranged where deemed necessary.
+The review builds on existing evidence using expert clinical opinion to identify where new evidence is available, and full public engagement exercise will take place where significant revisions have been made or new QPIs developed.

-During formal review QPIs may be removed and replaced with new QPIs.
+During formal review QPIs may be archived and replaced with new QPIs.
 Triggers for doing so include significant change to clinical practice, targets being consistently met by all Boards and publication of new evidence.
+Where QPIs have been archived, for those indicators which remain clinically relevant, data will continue to be collected to allow local / regional analysis of performance as required.